davecoll3/GotNoBeans/TESTING.md

 ### Viewing & Navigation
 #### ID 6
 * Expected
-  * Site user can easily see the purpose of the site and be informed as to whether it meets their needs.
+  * Site users can easily see the purpose of the site and be informed as to whether it meets their needs.

 * Testing
     <details><summary>Site User Testing: Purpose</summary>